Should You Use an Online Power of Attorney Form? Yes and No

 In short, this site provides a better, more comprehensive document, but one that I find overly wordy.
 In addition, while it asks good questions about which powers you may or may not want to include in the document, or whether you want it to become effective immediately when signing, it doesn’t explain the consequences of your decisions.
 For instance, it asks whether you want your signature to be notarized.
 In Massachusetts, and perhaps in all other states, the power of attorney will be valid if not notarized, but your agent will not be able to sign a deed of real estate on your behalf.
 This is not explained.

-Eforms.com also provides many other forms for wills, leases, promissory notes and even limited liability corporations.
+Eforms.com also provides many other forms for wills, leases, promissory notes, and even limited liability corporations.
 Neither site charges for the first document.
 Eforms provides free documents by providing a seven-day free trial.
 After that, you can purchase single documents for $45 or become a subscriber for $15 a month or $120 a year.

-Ultimately, the answer to the initial question is that you don’t need a lawyer to prepare your durable power of attorney, but you may be better of engaging one to make sure that all of your questions are answered and that you make the right decisions where you have options.
+Ultimately, the answer to the initial question is that you don’t need a lawyer to prepare your durable power of attorney, but you may be better off engaging one to make sure that all of your questions are answered and that you make the right decisions when you have options.
 It can get rather expensive to hire an attorney just for your durable power of attorney.
 However, there will probably be little or no incremental cost to having your durable power of attorney drawn up as part of your comprehensive estate planning.